 Women near a well drilled in Eritrea as part of Clean Water projects.

-Although the next milestone for BE POSITIVE is 2025 and achieving a positive carbon balance, the approach and objectives remain the same.
+Although the next milestone for BE POSITIVE is 2025, the approach and objectives remain the same.
 "Today, we are in line with BE POSITIVE’s initial intention.
 So, reaching the new level means consolidating what we have begun and reinforcing this dimension of the company’s identity”, says Laëtitia Mahenc.
 With priority areas for progress:

 Aim for a further 25% reduction in methane emissions by combatting diffuse losses,